 All essays must be in typescript.
 Hand-written material is not acceptable.
-(If this is a problem for SCQF Level 7 or other new students please contact the Programme Leader immediately.)
+(If this is a problem for SCQF Level 7 or other new students please contact the Programme Leader immediately.

-- A4 paper should be used

-- MS default font (Calibri 12)

-- No italicised or other unusual fonts are acceptable (except for occasional words and phrases where conventionally appropriate)

-- Type-script to be in at least 11⁄2 spacing

-- Leave at least 1" margin at each side of each page

-- It is recommended that a further line space be left between paragraphs and that subheadings be in bold type

-- Left hand justification is required.
+- A4 paper should be used - MS default (calibri 12) - No italicised or other unusual fonts are acceptable (except for occasional words and phrases where conventionally appropriate). - Type-script to be in at least 11⁄2 spacing. - Leave at least 1" margin at each side of each page. - It is recommended that a further line space be left between paragraphs and that sub-headings be in bold type. - Left hand justification is required.

 Assessments will have a word limit set unless otherwise stated.
-The Programme Team has adopted a word limit policy for written assessments that is at the upper end, or sometimes in excess, of the UHI Quality Standards and Regulations in relation to the default word limits.
+The Programme to the default word limits.
 This is to remain in line with sector standards and meets with the approval of the external examiners.
-Work which clearly falls short of, or significantly exceeds the stipulated word count, may be subject to a reduced mark.
-Generally, the student will be allowed + or -10% of the given word count without penalty.
+Work which clearly falls short of, or significantly exceeds the stipulated word count may be subject to a reduced mark.
+Generally, the student will be allowed + or - 10% of the given word count without penalty.